 Job 7:1a, 3-6

-“Is not man forced to labor on earth… so am I allotted months of meaninglessness, and nights of trouble are appointed to me.
-When I lie down I say, ‘When shall I arise?’, but the night continues, and I am continually tossing until dawn.
-My flesh is clothed with worms and a crust of dirt, my skin hardens and runs.
-My days are swifter than a weaver’s shuttle, and come to an end without hope.”
+“Is a person not forced to labour on earth?… So I am allotted worthless months, and nights of trouble are apportioned to me.
+When I lie down, I say, ‘When shall I arise?’
+But the night continues, and I am continually tossing until dawn.
+My flesh is clothed with maggots and a crust of dirt, my skin hardens and oozes.
+My days are swifter than a weaver’s shuttle, and they come to an end without hope [tiq’vah].”

-Job’s depression has manifested physically.
-He cannot sleep, his body feels awful, and the days fly by in a hopeless loop.
-He contemplates the weariness of life and the finality of death:
+Job’s depression had manifested physically.
+He couldn’t sleep, his body felt awful, and the days flew by in a hopeless loop.
+He contemplated the weariness of life and the finality of death:

 Job 14:1-2, 7, 10, 13-14

-Finally Job has reached his breaking point, he gives up and waits for death:
+Finally Job had reached his breaking point; he gave up and waited for death:

 Job 17:1, 15-16

-Job is clearly in gut-wrenching pain!
-But throughout all that pain he holds on to the belief that the all-powerful God remembers him.
-God does remember him.
-Seeing Job through his suffering, YHWH rewards him doubly:
+Job was clearly in gut-wrenching pain, but throughout it all he held on to the belief that the all-powerful God remembered him.

 Job 42:10, 17